INTRODUCTION

 uncorrected,

-these weaknesses may result in a deterioration of the repayment prospects of
+these weaknesses may result in a deterioration of the repayment prospects of the borrower.

 Severe management problems exist